Monday, December 23, 2024

 According to the proposals of the NAPC, the conclusion of the examination of draft regulatory legal acts considered by the government is subject to mandatory review by the chief developer, who is obliged to eliminate the identified corruption factors.
 It sounds great, if not for the continuation: if corruption factors are not eliminated, then this body must inform the NACP about the reasons, and what to do next is decided by the Cabinet of Ministers.
 Such an optional obligation.

 It is proposed that an imperative norm prohibit the government from considering and accepting projects that were not sent for verification to the National Agency.
 It’s a good innovation, but at the same time the NACP gets the right, based on the results of monitoring, to decide whether to conduct an examination.
-In terms of the fight against corruption, what difference does it make why the examination was not carried out - because the government did not send documents to the NACP or because it was agreed with the Agency that corruption risks were “not seen”?
+In terms of the fight against corruption, what difference does it make why the examination was not carried out - because the government did not send documents to the NACP or because it was agreed with the Agency that corruption risks would not be “seen”?

 The examination of current laws, resolutions of the Cabinet of Ministers and acts of the president, which must be carried out by the Ministry of Justice, is provided for by the law on the prevention of corruption (Article 55).
 These powers are planned to be transferred to the NAPC and expanded to all existing regulations.